CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Make sure your partner doesn’t feel pain.
 If they do, stop the massage.

-If you want to do a perineal massage but have questions or concerns about it, ask your ob-gyn or midwife at your next appointment.
+If you want to try perineal massage but have questions or concerns about it, ask your ob-gyn or midwife at your next appointment.
 They should be able to help guide you.
 It’s certainly not required, but, as long as you’re being careful and following the appropriate directions, it can’t really hurt.
 It may even save you some pain and recovery later on.

 Christine Greves, MD, is an ob-gyn at the Winnie Palmer Hospital for Women & Babies in Orlando, Florida.
 She earned her medical degree from the University Of South Florida College Of Medicine.